fotis979/django-password-generator/README.md

-# django-password-generator
+#Password Generator
 Educational Project.
-Thi is a web Application which generate password strong.
+This is a web Application which generate password strong.
+This web application create with Django.